 Bad credit can make it harder for your business to grow and thrive.
 Out of the small businesses that applied for funding, 36% were turned down (at least partially) due to credit score challenges.
 Other business owners avoided applying for financing due to fear of credit-related denial.

 It takes hard work to improve a bad business credit score or personal credit score.
 But the benefits make an effort worthwhile.

 In the meantime, it’s possible to qualify for business loans while you still have bad credit.
-One resource to consider is Credibly.
+One resource to consider is Upstart.
 You can expect to pay higher interest rates and fees for financing (as is the case with most bad credit loans).
 But multiple financing choices, fast funding speed, and an easy application process make Credibly a better option than many other bad credit lenders.